TimSnaith/OnePoint-API-Documentation/README.md

 OnePoint Global is working on a number of client side libraries to support easier access to these API's.
 TYhe following SDK's are available:
 * [Microsoft .NET](dotNET.md) - the Microsoft .NET Client.

+### Reporting Issues
+OnePoint Global takes the quality of its software serious and customer satisfaction is extremely important.
+If you experience and issue then you should report it through the public [GitHub Issues](https://github.com/OnePointGlobal/OnePoint-API-Documentation/issues).
+**If you believe the tyhe issue is related to the security of the service then please contact us directly**.